top of page

 Johanna pic.jpg

 Johanna studied Biology at the Julius-Maximilians University in Würzburg and competed her thesis on the behavior of the parasite Trypanosoma brucei.
-Following her BSc studies, Johanna worked as a research assistant on Hematology/Oncology at the University Hospital & Goethe University Frankfurt (Oellerich group), which further sparked her enthusiasm for research.
+Following her BSc studies, Johanna worked as a research assistant on Hematology/Oncology at the University Hospital & Goethe University Frankfurt, which further sparked her enthusiasm for research.
 For her Master’s studies, she focused on microbiology, infection and molecular tumor biology investigating the combinatorial effects of radiation and targeted molecular therapies against colorectal cancer.
-Johanna joined the lab as a PhD student in October 2022.

 Shiba Barlian